ursatile/css4eng/02-02-selectors-pseudo-classes-and-pseudo-elements.md

 Now, in theory, this is all nice & simple.
 Everything's a `:link` until something happens.
 If you move the focus to that element - e.g. using the <kbd>Tab</kbd> key on your keyboard - it gets the `:focus` pseudo-class.
 When you hover over it, it gets the `:hover` pseudo-class; when you're actually clicking it, it gets the `:active` pseudo-class, and then any link to a page you've visited before gets the `:visited` pseudo-class.

 In practice... it's way more complicated than that.
-Hover states work great on devices with a mouse pointer, but on touchscreen devices like smartphone and tablets, you can't hover over an element without actually touching it - and when you touch it, it gets the hover, focus, and active states.
+Hover states work great on devices with a mouse pointer, but on touchscreen devices like smartphone and tablets, you can't hover or focus an element - you're either touching it, or you're not.

+In this example, each side of the border responds to a different pseudo-class, and the background-color responds to the `:active` state:

 {% example state-selectors.html %}